jclaveau/docker-standalone-webdev-ci-stack/README.md

 ## Usage
 + docker-compose up -d
 + Go to http://gitea.localhost
-+ Setup gitea, create the administrator and a repo
++ Create the administrator and a repo
-+ Clone the repo
++ Clone your repo
 + Copy the example you want inside, customize its config/content
 + Push